Bluegrams/YoutubeDLSharp/README.md

 #### Working with options

-YoutubeDLSharp uses the `OptionSet` class to model youtube-dl options.
+YoutubeDLSharp uses the `OptionSet` class to model youtube-dl/ yt-dlp options.
 The names of the option properties correspond to the names of youtube-dl, so defining a set of options can look like this:

 ```csharp